 Why Kitchen Remodeling Takes Time

 The home remodeling programs on HGTV are fun to watch.
 Magic happens in minutes.
 Presto!
 Old and outdated becomes new and modern.
+This is the magic of home remodeling in DC!

 But the TV shows only give you glimpses of the remodeling process—the pleasing parts.
 They don’t show the planning and preparation that goes into a successful kitchen design and remodeling.